iterorganization/Waveform-Editor/docs/source/derived.rst

     If you are using the Waveform Editor from the GUI, you only have to enter the expression in the block string.
-For the example above, you would only need to enter ``'test/1' + 10`` as the waveform definition.
+For the example above, you would only need to enter ``'test/1' + 10`` as the waveform definition for the waveform ``test/4``.

 Multiple Dependencies
 ---------------------

-It is allowed to use multiple different dependent waveforms in an expression.
+It is allowed to use multiple different dependent waveforms in a single expression.
 In the example below, waveform ``test/3`` is the sum of the waveforms ``test/1`` and ``test/2``.

 .. code-block:: yaml